gargrahul/MAD/benchmark/vllm/README.md

 ~/MAD/reports_float16/
 ```

-Although the following 8 models are pre-configured to collect latency and throughput performance data, users can also change the benchmarking parameters.
-Refer to the [Standalone Benchmarking](#standalone-benchmarking)
+Although the following eight models are pre-configured to collect latency and throughput performance data, users can also change the benchmarking parameters.
+Refer to the [Standalone benchmarking](#standalone-benchmarking) section.

 #### Available models